-Yes, Physical therapy can sometimes exacerbate vertigo symptoms, especially in the initial stages of treatment or when exercises are not performed correctly.
+Yes, Physical therapy can sometimes worsen the vertigo symptoms, especially in the initial stages of treatment or when exercises are not performed correctly.
 Here’s why and how this happens:

 - Provocation is Sometimes the Goal: Some vestibular exercises intentionally provoke symptoms.
 For example, habituation exercises are designed to reduce dizziness by repeatedly exposing the patient to the movements or positions that provoke their symptoms.
 The theory is that repeated exposure will allow the brain to adapt and become less sensitive.
-However, in the short term, these exercises can intensify symptoms.
+However, in the short term, these exercises can intensify symptoms of vertigo

 - Incorrect Diagnosis or Treatment: If the underlying cause of the vertigo is not correctly identified, then the prescribed exercises might not be appropriate, leading to worsening symptoms.
 For instance, exercises designed for benign paroxysmal positional vertigo (BPPV) might not be suitable for someone with vestibular migraine or Meniere’s disease.